GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Evaluation methodology

-In practice we observe that the optimization of this loss tends to stuck at the point where $\max_{ i\neq y}z(f(x'))_i$ keeps changing signs while $\max_{j\neq y}z(H(x))_j$ stays as a large negative number (which indicates detection).
-To derive a more effective attack we consider a simple combination of loss~\ref{eq:classifier_cw} and loss ~\ref{eq:detector-cw}:
+In practice we observe that the optimization of \cref{eq:combined-cw} tends to stuck at the point where $\max_{ i\neq y}z_f(x')_i$ keeps changing signs while $\max_{j\neq y}z_H(x)_j$ staying as a large negative number (which indicates detection).
+In light of the above issues we derive a more effective attack by combining \cref{eq:classifier_cw} and \cref{eq:detector-cw}:

-The objective is straightforward: if $x'$ is not yet an adversarial example on $f$, optimize it for that goal; otherwise optimize it for fooling the aggregated detector.
+In words, if $x'$ is not yet an adversarial example on $f$ (case 1), optimize it for that goal, otherwise optimize it for evading the detection (case 2).

-We mention briefly here that we perform the same performance analysis of the generative detection method as detailed in Section~\ref{sec:generative-formulation}, by computing TPR on $\mathcal{D}$ and FPR on $\mathcal{D'}$, where $\mathcal{D'}$ is computed using loss~\ref{eq:detector-cw}, loss~\ref{eq:classifier_cw} and the cross-entropy loss.
+We note that the above three attacks are for the original detection approach (i.e., integrated detection).
+The \textit{generative detection} approach (\cref{sec:generative-formulation}) does not make use of $f$ and we use ~\cref{eq:detector-cw} to create adversarial examples for generative detection.